Gas System Dimensions and Tolerance

 Why is tolerance important to the AR gas system?

 When you stack loose tolerances along the gas system, you have leaks, leading to an inefficient gas system.
-So, the more inefficient the gas system is, the more gas you need to pump through the system to deliver the same amount of force at the BCG.
+The more inefficient the gas system is, the more gas you need to pump through the system to deliver the same amount of force at the BCG.
 A leaky system with excessive pressure loss is more sensitive (less robust) to variations in the inputs (powder charge, powder temperature, lubrication, soiling, etc.).

 No gas system is 100% efficient.
 A “perfect” system is estimated to have an efficiency of about 40% (i.e. for every 10,000 psi at the gas port, it will deliver 4,000 psi to the end of the line), and very few systems are that efficient.
 The amount of loss in the system is proportional to the tightness of the junctions along the fluid path.